 Mr. Abagnale has now been associated with the FBI for over four decades.
 More than 14,000 financial institutions, corporations and law enforcement agencies use his fraud prevention programs.
 In 1998 he was selected as a distinguished member of "Pinnacle 400" by CNN Financial News - a select group of 400 people chosen on the basis of great accomplishment and success in their fields.
 In 2004 Mr. Abagnale was selected as the spokesperson for the National Association of Insurance Commissioners (NAIC) and the National Cyber Security Alliance (NCSA).
 He has also written numerous articles and books including The Art of the Steal, The Real U Guide to Identity Theft, Stealing Your Life and his latest book Scam Me if You Can.

-Editor's note: This article was updated on November 13, 2019, to reflect a new co-host for the podcast series, Julie Getz.
+Editor's note: This article was updated on April 7, 2020, to reflect a new co-host for the podcast series.